MichaelRocks/paranoid/README.md

 The extension object contains the following properties:
 - `enabled` — `boolean`.
 Allows to disable obfuscation for the project.
 Default value is `true`.
 - `includeSubprojects` — `boolean`.
 Allows to enable obfuscation for subprojects.
 Default value is `false`.
 - `obfuscationSeed` - `Integer`.
 A seed that can be used to make obfuscation stable across builds.
-  Default value is `null`, which means that the seed is randomly generated on each build.
+Default value is `null`, which means that the seed is computed from input files on each build.

 How it works
 ------------